 Click Upload .json file:

-Browse to the downloaded .json file mentioned in Step 4..
+Browse to the downloaded .json file mentioned in Step 4.
 Choose folder name as Mirth Consolidated Dashboard as shown in the following window and click Import:

 Repeat steps 5 and 6 for all downloaded .json files.